 Here are various projects done for a variety of clients.

-Client / Agency: The Candy Factory / Not Bad Design Auto One / Not Bad Design Lancaster PA Pride / Freelance Jessica Hopkins Events / Not Bad Design Historic Uptown 300 Block / Not Bad Design The Dutch Apple / Freelance
+Client / Agency The Candy Factory / Not Bad Design Williams Forrest / Not Bad Design Auto One / Not Bad Design Lancaster PA Pride / Freelance Jessica Hopkins Events / Not Bad Design Historic Uptown 300 Block / Not Bad Design Dutch Apple Dinner Theatre / Freelance